 Pour jelly into freezer containers.
 After letting the contents cool freeze the jelly.

 Oh, you probably want to know how it tasted.
 I was pleasantly surprised.
 It had an unusual flavor but nice.
 The closest flavor I could identify it with was blackberry jelly.
 Others who tasted it thought it tasted like plum jelly.
 The jelly looks like wine in the glass.
-I will make this jelly again, especially since I now know where to find plenty of the fruit.
+I now make this jelly every year, especially since I now know where to find plenty of the fruit.